Temporary adjustments for COVID-19

 Blu-rays, DVDs, and videotapes are loaned free of charge for 7 days.

 Due to their fragile nature, vinyl records must be checked out and returned to the circulation desk at Lawson McGhee Library.
 Violation of the return policy will result in the loss of borrowing privileges.
-Vinyl records are loaned free of charge for 21 days and may not be placed on hold or renewed.
+Vinyl records are loaned free of charge for 21 days and may not be placed on hold.
+They can be renewed once.

 Library materials may be renewed three times after checkout, except for materials on hold and vinyl records, which are limited to 1 renewal.
 It is not necessary to bring materials in for renewal.
 Materials can be renewed by telephone during open library hours, or online at any time.
 A valid library card number must be provided for both telephone and online renewals.
 State confidentiality laws require that a library card number must be presented in order to access patron information by telephone or online.

 Unique Management Services, Inc. & long overdue items